To Filter the Map to view Vessels by

 To upload from Browse files.
 Click to Select required file.
 Click Open.

-Documents that have successfully uploaded, will display as Blue.
+Documents that have successfully uploaded, will be displayed as Green.

 Step 1: Click Actions and Edit.